Nigeria AI Policy Tracker

 PauseAI Nigeria's Position

-We support a temporary pause on frontier AI development until verifiable safeguards, governance mechanisms, and accountability standards are in place.
+We support a temporary international pause on frontier AI development until verifiable safeguards, enforceable governance mechanisms, and democratic accountability standards are in place.

 Get Involved